 - Frequent applications

-More advanced in their nutrient delivery they will feed for up to three months.
+Slow release lawn fertilisers are more advanced in their nutrient delivery they will feed lawns for up to three months.

 - Nutrients release slowly and continuously